 Baseline neuropathy signs and symptoms (NP01) should be evaluated at visit 27 for 1994/95 and 2001/02 recruits.
 If a participant misses visit 27, then the NP01 should be completed at visit 28.
 2011/12 recruits will receive their baseline neuropathy evaluation at the enrollment visit.
+WIHS-V recruits will receive their baseline neuropathy evaluation at the first follow-up visit.
 Follow-up neuropathy assessments (NP02) will begin during visit 30, and will be conducted annually thereafter at all even-numbered follow-up visits for all recruits.

-The neuropathy evaluation consists of questions about the type of neuropathy symptoms that participants may experience, an evaluation of the participant's perception of vibration using a 128 Hz tuning fork, and an evaluation of the participant's ankle and knee deep tendon reflexes using a Queen's Square hammer.
-Knee deep tendon reflexes were not evaluated at baseline, but this assessment should be performed at follow-up visits.
+The neuropathy evaluation consists of questions about the type of neuropathy symptoms that participants may experience, an evaluation of the participant's perception of vibration using a Rydel-Seiffer 64/128 Hz tuning fork, and an evaluation of the participant's ankle and knee deep tendon reflexes using a Queen's Square hammer.
+Knee deep tendon reflexes were not evaluated at baseline for 1994/95, 2001/02 and 2011/12 recruits, but this assessment should be performed for the WIHS-V baseline and follow-up assessments.
 The participant need only remove her shoes and socks for this part of the exam.
 Specific instructions for the neuropathy assessment are described in the NP01 and NP02 Question-by-Question Specifications (QxQs).